shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **29. Sigmoid function ― The sigmoid function g, also known as the logistic function, is defined as follows:**

-&#10230; Função sigmóide - A função sigmóide g, também conhecida como função logística, é definida como:
+&#10230; Função sigmoide - A função sigmoide g, também conhecida como função logística, é definida como:

 <br>